big-dev-soon/calculator-v1/README.md

 # Project Task
-Your task is to build a Calculator Application as presented on designs under All about the numbers project section in BigDevSoon.
+Your task is to build a Calculator Application as presented on designs under Calculator project section in BigDevSoon.
 The project itself combines a gentle UX/UI and covers some math operations that you will need to combine in order to create a working Calculator.
 As an additional features, you can try to implement a Light/Dark mode toggle.
 Goodluck! 🎉

 ## Base Requirements